 On November 19, 2004 a ground breaking ceremony was held for the construction of a 2,000 square foot addition.
 The newly renovated building was completed and re-dedicated in 2006.

-The Tidioute Public Library has been serving the community for over 96 years.
-We loan books, movies, audio books, eBooks and magazines.
+The Tidioute Public Library has been serving the community for over 100 years!
+We loan books, movies, audio books, magazines, video games and hotspots.
+You can even use your library card to borrow e-books, e-magazines, and e-audiobooks all through our Libby app, and access our online databases for genealogy resources, comic books, and video streaming.
 We also have computers and Wi-Fi for public use, and a children's play area.